Intersections on tropical moduli spaces: Intersections on the space of abstract curves

 as all vectors on the right hand side lie in the vector space spanned by the ridge $^{A}_{D}\!\times^{B}_{C}$, as required.
-But the equation follows from the fact that, on the level of metric trees, the distance between two marked leaves is identical on both sides: If both leaves belong to the same set $A,B,C,D$, the distance is $0$, if not, it is $2$. \\ This discussion also shows that $\calM_n$ is locally irreducible: As $\Star_{\calM_n}(^{A}_{D}\!\times^{B}_{C})$ contains the minimal number of three facets, all with weight $1$, it is necessarily irreducible for all $^{A}_{D}\!\times^{B}_{C}$.
+But the equation follows from the fact that, on the level of metric trees, the distance between two marked leaves is identical on both sides.
+If both leaves belong to the same set $A,B,C,D$, the distance is $0$, if not, it is $2$.